 1 Peter 1: 3-4 – Now we live with great expectation, and we have a priceless inheritance – an inheritance that is kept in heaven for you, pure and undefiled, beyond the reach of change and decay.

-Truth – Because I know that my inheritance is secure in Heaven, and that there isn’t anything that can destroy it, I can live my life with confidence.
-Confidence in the love that my Daddy has for me.
-No matter what happens here in the temporal, no matter how much it FEELS like it’s going to last forever and like I can’t overcome or survive, that is simply a lie.
+Truth – Because I know my inheritance is secure in Heaven, and there isn’t anything that can destroy it, I can live my life with confidence in the love my Daddy has for me.
+No matter what happens here, no matter how much it FEELS like this is going to last forever and I can’t overcome or survive, it is a lie.
 The Alpha and Omega, The Ancient of Days holds my future secure.
 And I will live with Him forever, as a member of His family, sharing in all the riches of His glory!
-THAT is who I am.
+I am the daughter of THE KING!

 Ephesians 2:10 – For we are God’s masterpiece.
 He has created us anew in Christ Jesus, so we can do the good things He planned for us long ago.